 - Travel advice for Scotland

-Where and when can I go on holiday?
+Where can I go on holiday abroad?

 Book holidays with confidence

 For the best financial protection, book a package holiday, rather than flights and accommodation separately.
 It’s really important to check that the package holiday is ATOL-protected.
-You may find our tips on booking your 2021 holiday helpful.

 Choosing a package holiday will also protect you against any changes in travel advice.
 In most cases, you’ll be offered to change your trip, or you can ask for a full refund.

 Whether you’re holidaying abroad, or somewhere a little closer to home, we have a travel insurance policy for just that.